Do you remember the first time you discovered what “anime” is?

 It’s one of the best I’ve heard, which isn’t surprising when you realize Studio Trigger is behind the series.

-They always produce some of the best music in the business.
+They always produce some of the best

 And then there’s the 1st episode of D.I.T.F